0xnurl/mdlrnn-torch/README.md

 Optimizing for encoding length makes it possible to prevent overfitting and reach perfect generalizations for many formal languages that aren't learned well by classical models, such as `aⁿbⁿ` and `Dyck-1`.

-It also results in very small networks, such as this `aⁿbⁿ` RNN that only has one hidden unit that serves as a counter:
+It also results in very small networks, such as this `aⁿbⁿ` RNN cell that only has one hidden unit that serves as a counter:

 <img src="assets/an_bn.png" width="430px" style="margin: 15px 0 5px 0">